yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 ## 🔬 Going further

-This article illustrates how to integrate external assets (javascript and css files) and how to leverage JavaScript's `CustomEvent` in an Uno application.
+This article illustrates how to integrate external assets (JavaScript and css files) and how to leverage JavaScript's `CustomEvent` in an Uno application.

-More steps could be done to make the code more production ready:
+More steps could be done to make the code production ready:

 * **Make the control multi-platform**.
-Many DateTime pickers exists on all platforms.
-It should be easy on other platforms to connect the same control to another greate Date picker native to the platform - no need to embed a WebView for this on other platforms.
+Many DateTime pickers exist on all platforms.
+It should be easy on other platforms to connect the same control to another great Date picker native to the platform - no need to embed a WebView for this on other platforms.
-* **Create script files instead of generating dynamic javascript**.
+* **Create script files instead of generating dynamic JavaScript**.
 As in previous article, this would have the advantage of improving performance and increase the ability to debug it.
 * **Support more Flatpickr features**.
 There's a [lot of features in Flatpickr](https://flatpickr.js.org/examples/) you can leverage to make a perfect versatile control.